munificent/craftinginterpreters/book/methods-and-initializers.md

 We could try to resolve "this" and then report an error if it wasn't found in any of the surrounding lexical scopes.
-That would work, but would require us to shuffle around a bunch of code since right now the code for resolving a variable implicitly considers it a global access if no declaration was found.
+That would work, but would require us to shuffle around a bunch of code since right now the code for resolving a variable implicitly considers it a global access if no declaration is found.

-In the next chapter, we're going to need to access information about the nearest enclosing class.
+In the next chapter, we will need information about the nearest enclosing class.
 If we had that, we could use it here to determine if we are inside a method.
 So we may as well make our future self's life a little easier and put that machinery in place now:

 ^code current-class (1 before, 2 after)

-This module variable will point to a struct that represents the current innermost class being compiled.
+This module variable points to a struct representing the current innermost class being compiled.
 The new type looks like this:

 ^code class-compiler-struct (1 before, 2 after)

 Right now we store only the class's name.
 We also keep a pointer to the ClassCompiler for the enclosing class, if any.
-Nesting a class declaration inside a method in some other class is a strange thing to do, but Lox supports it.
+Nesting a class declaration inside a method in some other class is an uncommon thing to do, but Lox supports it.
 Just like the Compiler struct, this means ClassCompiler forms a linked list from the current innermost class being compiled out through all of the enclosing classes.